CEP-Comwell/proxmox_addons/roles/docker_app_deploy/README.md

 ## Contributing
 See the [root contributing guide](../../docs/contributing.md) for standards and prompt scaffolding.

+For a canonical role README checklist/template, see `../../docs/role_readme_template.md`.

 ---
 For advanced Compose features (multiple services, networks, etc.), extend the role and template as needed.